-- Compliance with the legally imposed capital requirements in Egypt. - Protecting the Bank's ability to continue as a going concern and enabling it to generate yield for shareholders and other parties dealing with the Bank. - Maintaining a strong capital base to enhance growth of the Bank's operations.
+- Complying with the legally imposed capital requirements in Egypt. - Protecting the bank's ability to continue as a going concern and enable it to continue to generate returns for shareholders and other parties dealing with the bank. - Maintaining a strong capital base to enhance growth of the bank's operations.